rguirguis/rguirguis.github.io/_posts/2024-06-20-who-older-father-son.markdown

 But one might say, surely this case is not applicable for the subsequent children!
 But dear, the father of one child is drastically different from the father of two.
 As we explored with our little story above, there are 3 new axes of difference between the first fatherhood and each subsequent one.

 * Each child has their own timeline of human development.
 Each stage of their lifetime has its own requirements for parenthood.
 You can’t behave as a father of a 3-year-old boy to a 3-month-old newborn.
 * Each child has their own DNA and personality.
 Great, you knew how to put your oldest son to sleep eventually, your next one needs you to learn his way of putting him to sleep now.
 One child had an excursion routine, the next one has their digestive system on a different routine.
-This without accounting for different children of different genders.
+This is the case without accounting for the gender differences.
 * Each child comes at a different point in your life.
 You are not as young, as inexperienced or as patient when your next child comes as you were when you got the previous one.
 Life is working even if you are not aware of it.
 Life changes you, your partner, you supportive allies that got your back when you needed to leave your child for a couple of hours to have the reinvigorating romantic dinner with your partner.
 Your career has most probably changed your availability, time wise at least.

 I’ll rest my case for now.
 Each child will require a new father, although the father will not start from scratch, but the new changes will redefine his fatherhood.